Ashu-2006/holdout-ai-engineering-portfolio-website/README.md

 A small personal portfolio built with [Astro](https://astro.build), Tailwind CSS 4, and [Motion](https://motion.dev).
 Your stuff lives in little folders — travel photos, projects, writing — that open up into full collections.

 > [!NOTE]
 > This is an experiment.
-There are a lot of edge cases where it's not perfect — expect rough edges.
-Issues and PRs are welcome.
+There are a lot of edge cases where it's not perfect, so expecta lot of rough edges.
+I have not tested this on phones, just made this, thought it looked good and deployed.
+If anyone wants to polish this - send a pr.

 ## Deploy